-The Group has initially applied IFRS 15 and IFRS 9 at 1 January 2018.
-Under the transition methods chosen, comparative information has not been restated except for separately presenting impairment losses on financial assets on the consolidated statement of profit or loss.
+The Group has initially applied IFRS 16.
+Under the transition methods chosen, comparative information has not been restated except for presenting finance lease liabilities as lease liabilities on the consolidated statement of financial position.

 Certain comparative figures in the consolidated statement of financial position have been reclassified or arranged for better presentation in accordance with the requirements of International Financial Reporting Standards.